-By analysing in more details and looking at the graph of the distortion coefficients \eqref{distAphiom}, it does seem to us that the relevant condition is also satisfied when $x_0 \neq 0$, and with $\phi \neq, \pi_\alpha/2$, $3\pi_\alpha/2$.
-We therefore suggest the Conjecture \ref{conj:MCP(K,N)}.
-A proof of this could require further work, potentially requiring a more comprehensive study of the $(2, 2\alpha)$-trigonometric functions.
+By analysing in more detail and looking at the graph of the distortion coefficients \eqref{distAphiom}, it would indeed seem to us that the relevant condition is also satisfied when $x_0 \neq 0$.
+We therefore propose \cref{conjMCP}.
+A proof of this could require further work, potentially involving a more comprehensive study of the $(2, 2\alpha)$-trigonometric functions.